 Unlike most television shows about high school that seem to have little relationship to the reality of the lives of most kids, Glee explores the lives of kids whose experiences have long been ignored.
 One of the most interesting characters on the show is Artie Abrams played by Kevin McHale.
 Acceptance is a theme of this show and Artie’s disability doesn’t stand in the way of his dreams; a lesson that has a profound effect on the other members of the club.
 In the much viewed episode “Wheels,” the glee club holds a bake sale to raise money for a wheelchair accessible bus.
 The creators of the show see it as part of their mission to help encourage acceptance and celebrate differences.
 They also run a community board where fans can reflect on their own experiences of having special needs.

-Learn about building collaborative co-teaching partnerships and the important role families play in helping their children through transitions.
-Visit the Teaching All Students and Family and Community channels to view new videos on Co-Teaching and Transition.
+Critical Role of Families – Learn about the important role families play in supporting their children through life’s transitions.
+Visit the Teaching All Students channel or the Family and Community channel to learn more.

 The Arc of Howard County offers sleepovers for older teens and young adults with developmental and intellectual disabilities twice each month at their respite care house in Columbia.
 Visit their website for more details.

 The National Association for the Education of Young Children (NAEYC) website for families offers a wealth of information about learning and development as well as what to look for in a quality child care or preschool program for your child.

 For parents and caregivers of children with autism, the New York Times offers lots of useful tips for travel that can help ease the stress and unpredictability.
 Click here for the article, “Testing Autism and Air Travel.”